Nao Hibino: 2023: Prague Open singles and doubles titles

 Gaining entry as a lucky loser, Hibino won her third career title at the Prague Open, defeating fourth seed Linda Nosková in the final.
 Partnering Oksana Kalashnikova, she also won the doubles title at the same tournament with a win over Quinn Gleason and Elixane Lechemia in the championship match.

 She defeated top seed Beatriz Haddad Maia at the Jiangxi Open in Nanchang, China, and reached the quarterfinals by winning her next match against Kimberly Birrell.
 Hibino lost in the last eight to Diana Shnaider.

-2024–25: First French Open win in 4 years, Out of top 200
+2024–25: First French Open win in four years, out of top 200

 At the Indian Wells Open, Hibino qualified and recorded her first win at this tournament defeating Venus Williams in three sets, before losing to 17th seed Veronika Kudermetova in the second round.

-She qualified for the main draw of the 2024 US Open after three years of absence at this Grand Slam event, losing to Caroline Wozniacki in the first round.
+She qualified for the main draw of the 2024 US Open after three years of absence at this major event, losing to Caroline Wozniacki in the first round.

-In October 2024 alongside Makoto Ninomiya, Hibino was a runner-up at the Hong Kong 125 Open losing in the doubles final to Monica Niculescu and Elena-Gabriela Ruse.
+In October, alongside Makoto Ninomiya, Hibino was a runner-up at the Hong Kong 125 Open losing in the doubles final to Monica Niculescu and Elena-Gabriela Ruse.

-At the 2025 French Open she qualified for the main draw and defeated compatriot Moyuka Uchijima, recording her first Grand Slam win in close to 4 years.
+At the 2025 French Open, she qualified for the main draw and defeated compatriot Moyuka Uchijima, recording her first major match win in close to four years.